Kalyankumar022/100-days-coding-challange/README.md

 # Applications of Python
 Python is popular in various domains such as web development, data science, artificial intelligence, and more.

 # Just i am Sharing my eXperiences.
-It gives you well understanding
+It gives you well understanding.

 #Day1
 1st Day Started with "Hello World" program